Monday- Week 1

 Close In Prayer

-Pray that our leaders would take seriously God's mandate for responsible stewardship of His land and His creatures.
+Pray that our nation and our leaders would take seriously God's mandate for responsible stewardship of His land and His creatures.
 Though there are some that may ridicule God's clear command as just 'tree hugger' or 'hipster' theology, we must remember that we are to obey God rather than men (Acts 5:29).

 Make A Joyful Sound!